-For the past year, the cryptocurrency media’s mood has been swept along on a rollercoaster of Bitcoin ETF headlines.
+For most of 2018, the cryptocurrency media’s mood has been swept along on a rollercoaster of Bitcoin ETF headlines.
 Considering the severity and the timespan of the coinciding crypto bear market, the desperation for an imminent ETF approval comes as no surprise.

 Although it’s understandable that many of us would pin our hopes on a crypto ETF as catalyst for a dramatic turnaround of market sentiment, the historical context shows that our wishes may be both premature and misdirected.
 Let me explain.